Ulnar Wrist Pain

 7) Ganglion Cyst

-A ganglion cyst is a fluid-filled, degenerative sac that often develops from a joint or tendon sheath.
-These cysts are quite common on the wrist.
-While many ganglion cysts are painless, some can cause wrist pain or localized discomfort—especially if they press on surrounding nerves or soft tissue structures.
+A ganglion cyst is a fluid-filled sac that develops from a joint or tendon sheath.
+These cysts commonly appear on the wrist and are typically benign.
+While many are painless, some ganglion cysts press on nearby nerves or tissues, causing ulnar wrist pain or localized discomfort.

 8) Piso-Triquetral Arthritis